 Acidic soil, which is soil with a pH lower than 7 can be a problem if you intend to grow certain plants, such as vegetables, most annuals, and lawn grasses.
 All of these types of plants perform poorly in acidic soil because soil acidity prevents them from taking up nutrients from the soil.

 If a soil test has indicated that you have acidic soil in your garden, there are a couple of things you can do to start improving your soil and increase the pH.

 Adding pulverized limestone or dolomite limestone (which has magnesium in addition to the calcium carbonate that makes up regular lime) is one of the fastest ways to increase your soil's pH.
 You'll generally want to look for something called garden lime or the above-mentioned dolomite limestone for your garden.
 Other types of lime, such as hydrated lime or quicklime are much too caustic for garden soils, and less safe for the gardener to use.

 The general recommendation for adding lime to your soil is to add five to ten pounds per 100 square feet of garden soil to increase your soil's pH by one level (to go from a pH of 4 to a pH of 5, for example).
-BUT, if you have clay soil, it will take more than the prescribed level to raise your pH.
+If you have clay soil, it will take more than the prescribed level to raise your pH.
 This is a good reason to have your soil tested; the results you get back will give you exact recommendations based on your particular soil type.